Skip to content

 Beinn a' Choin — common questions

-Beinn a' Choin is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 630m of ascent and takes most walkers 4-6 hours.
+Beinn a' Choin carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 630m of ascent and a 4-6 hour day on the standard route.
 Terrain: The West Highland Way path is well-built.

-Where do I park for Beinn a' Choin?
+Where should I park to climb Beinn a' Choin?

-Standard parking is at NN405099 near Stirling.
+Standard parking is at NN405099.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn a' Choin are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.